 ABC has also announced two straight-to-series orders: David E. Kelley's Big Sky, which will star Kylie Bunbury and Katheryn Winnick as a detective and ex-cop, respectively, who team up to try and find two girls kidnapped by a truck driver; and Call Your Mother, a new comedy series (previously titled My Village) that features Kyra Sedgwick as an empty-nester mother who decides to reinsert herself into her adult children's lives.
 The two series join the previously announced revival of Supermarket Sweep, hosted by Leslie Jones.
 All three are expected to debut this fall.

-Head here to check out ABC's fall 2020-2021 schedule to find out when your favorite series will air and which ones have been reserved for a midseason premiere.
+Head here to check out ABC's fall 2020-2021 schedule to find out when your favorite series will air and which ones have been reserved for a midseason premiere, and find out when your favorite shows premiere right here.

 David E. Kelley's new thriller series stars Pitch's Kylie Bunbury and Vikings' Katheryn Winnick as a pair of detectives who investigate the kidnapping of two sisters by a truck driver.
 Ryan Phillippe, John Carroll Lynch, Dedee Pfeiffer, Brian Geraghty, Natalie Alynd Lind, and Jesse James Keital also star in the procedural thriller, which is written and executive produced by Kelley.